dmartin4820/dmartin4820.github.io/README.md

 ## Projects and Resume

 Currently, my projects and resume page are fetching data from server I setup for my previous portfolio.
 This allows me to maintain previous work I had where the skills were associated to projects using Sequelize.
 The issue with this is that it takes time to start up and subsequently the projects and resume page take a while to load.
-As a minor fix, I display text indicating loading, but I hope to reduce this load time by deploying completely on Heroku with a client and server together.
+As a temporary fix, I display text indicating loading, but I hope to reduce this load time by deploying completely on Heroku with a client and server together.
+This will also still take some time to load, but once the initial visit to the page is made, the projects and resume page should be available.

 In order to make the projects page, I make a simple fetch, set state with data from the fetch, and display the projects: